zama-ai/tfhe-rs/backends/tfhe-hpu-backend/README.md

 ```

 ## HPU cluster setup
-HPU can now be part of a cluster from 2 to 8.
+HPU can now be part of a cluster of 2 to 8 FPGA.
 Each of these HPU needs to be connected via 25Gb Ethernet link on lane 0 of QSFP module 3 (port 4)
 to all the other HPU of the cluster (usually via a switch).

 Before doing any run on hardware using HPU backend, you need to setup the local environment: